 We get children off to a rapid start in reading using our Phonics Bug reading scheme from the start of the Reception class.

-Phonics Bug is a programme which fully matches our 'Letters and Sounds' phonics program and gives children a firm, fun foundation in using phonics to read.
+Phonics Bug is a programme which fully matches our 'Letters and Sounds' phonics programme and gives children a firm, fun foundation in using phonics to read.
 The scheme has both fiction books and non-fiction books, which are matched to the sounds the children will be learning from phase 2 to phase 5.
 The books are fun, varied and packed with humour, each book features a selection of decodable (can be sounded out) and phase appropriate 'tricky words', making them just right for children to read independently.

 Helpful notes for parents on the inside front cover of each book highlight tricky words and give you ideas for before and during reading, and the inside back covers include ideas for delving deeper after reading to check understanding.
 You can also find out more on how our reading programme works using the links below.

 Children will receive two Phonics Bug books per week while they are mastering phonic acquisition and decoding.